janmarxen/amm-risk-lab/README.md

 # AMM Risk Lab

-This project provides tools for analytics, simulation, and parameter calibration for Automated Market Maker (AMM) liquidity pools (LPs), with a focus on Uniswap v3. **The end goal is a full pipeline that generates synthetic price paths (using Geometric Brownian Motion), predicts liquidity and volume with LSTM and Transformer models, and then computes key risk and return metrics (impermanent loss, fee accumulation, APR, APY, VaR) from these predictions.**
+This project provides tools for analytics, simulation, and automated rebalancing for Automated Market Maker (AMM) liquidity pools (LPs), with a focus on Uniswap v3.
+The end goals are:
+ 1. a full pipeline that generates synthetic price paths (using Geometric Brownian Motion), predicts liquidity and volume with LSTM and Transformer models, and then computes key risk and return metrics (impermanent loss, fee accumulation, APR, APY, VaR) from these predictions.
+ 2. a fully autonomous RL bot for automated LP position rebalancing which uses simulation for decision making.

+Features include:
-- Fetching and analyzing LP data from The Graph subgraphs
+- Fetching and analyzing LP data from The Graph's Subgraphs
 - Simulating LP strategies and computing estimations for impermanent loss, fee accumulation, APR, APY, and VaR (using ML-predicted liquidity/volume)
 - Parameter calibration and autoregressive modeling for pool dynamics
-- Currency conversion utilities (e.g., token to USD)
+- Real-time LP token conversion utilities (e.g., token to USD)
-- Price path generation (Geometric Brownian Motion, CPU/GPU)
+- Price path generation (Geometric Brownian Motion, with GPU support)
-- **ML pipeline for predicting liquidity/volume from prices (LSTM, Transformer)**
+- ML pipeline for predicting liquidity/volume from prices (LSTM, Transformer)
-- **Future: Reinforcement Learning Liquidity Pool bot for optimal strategy**
+- Future: Reinforcement Learning Liquidity Pool bot for optimal strategy

 ## Structure